25 Strategies for Getting Promoted (after You've Been Passed over)

 - Easy to implement?

 - Difficult to implement?

-I recommend you take 1 idea and try it out for 2 weeks.
-At the end of 2 weeks see if you have made progress.
+I recommend you take 1 idea and try it out for 2-4 weeks.
+At the end of your trial period, see if you have made progress.

 Let people know you are working on the observations they made and ask them to be patient with you as you make the adjustment.